ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 ### **Task 2B)** Tool Walkthrough

 SET has a plethora of cool and interesting utilities and you can create a huge arsenal of potential attacks with them.
-So in this task you get to choose a tool or a set of tools to create a "walkthrough" for an attack.
-Document the usage of the tool and provide atleast one plausible use case for it.
-You are required to include atleast one image or video for the walkthrough.
-Think of the walkthrough as teaching somone such as an employee, how to conduct your companys basic attack with the tool.
+So in this task, you get to choose a tool or a set of tools to create a "walkthrough" for an attack.
+Document the usage of the tool and provide at least one plausible use case for it.
+You are required to include at least one image or video for the walkthrough.

+Think of the walkthrough as teaching someone such as an employee, how to conduct your company's basic attack with the tool.

-The walkthrough should make the usage of the tool clear and doable for people with atleast some CLI experience.
+The walkthrough should make the usage of the tool clear and doable for people with at least some CLI experience.

 **What to return:**
 - The walkthrough, included the use case, images and/or videos